ianxm/tracker/README.markdown

       2012-02-05: 1.1
       2012-02-12: 1.7

-that says you spent 1.7 hours per day watching tv on the week of the 12th.
+that says you spent 1.7 hours per day watching tv on the week of feb 12th.

 you can also get percentages of occurrences.  here, tracker counts the occurrences, then divides by the number of days in the interval (7 again) then converts to a percent.

-    > tracker log watchedtv -week -percentage
+    > tracker log watchedtv -week -pct
     duration: 17 days from 2012-02-10 to 2012-02-26
       2012-02-05: 29
       2012-02-12: 43

-that says that you watched tv on 43% of the days of the week of the 12th.
+that says that you watched tv on 43% of the days of the week of feb 12th.

 the command below shows the highest and lowest values for each